PadmarajBhat/Real-Time-Analytics-on-Hadoop/Scala Notes.md

 * Imperative programming : https://www.scala-exercises.org/scala_tutorial/imperative_programming
  * to see the python like value assignment we need to have the variable declared as var x : Any.
 This would allow x to have value of an integer or a string too or for that matter "Any"thing.

+* (1 until 3).foreach(i=> "abcd".foreach(j => println(s"$i $j")))
+  * for each of 1,2 values associate each of "abcd".
+How? println inthis just a simple association.
+It could be anything.
+Note that foreach takes a function that operates on one instance of the var to which it is associated.
+This function can be anonymous.
+Anymous function do not have name but like other function operates on variable and hence starts witha variable and right hand side of "=>" this determines the body of it.